charlykso/vibe-tribe-backend/NEW_UI_INTEGRATION_SUMMARY.md

 ## 🎉 **Result**

-The VibeTribe application now features a modern, professional dashboard UI that significantly enhances the user experience while maintaining all existing functionality.
+The Tribe application now features a modern, professional dashboard UI that significantly enhances the user experience while maintaining all existing functionality.
 The new interface provides better organization, improved navigation, and a more engaging visual design that aligns with modern web application standards.